When is Father Brown back on TV?

 When is Father Brown season eight on TV?

-The ten-part daytime sequence begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues every day on the identical time on weekdays.
+The ten-part daytime collection begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues each day on the identical time on weekdays.

-The sequence additionally historically airs on PBS within the US, and on BBC UKTV and ABC in Australia.
+The collection additionally historically airs on PBS within the US, and on BBC UKTV and ABC in Australia.

 What’s Father Brown about?

-Set within the 1950s within the Cotswolds village of Kembleford, the sequence follows the eponymous priest Father Brown, a Roman Catholic priest with a expertise for fixing crime.
+Set within the 1950s within the Cotswolds village of Kembleford, the collection follows the eponymous priest Father Brown, a Roman Catholic priest with a expertise for fixing crime.

 Season eight will see Father Brown embark on a slate of brand-new investigations, together with the homicide of an eccentric beekeeper.